SofPan/lovely-earthquake/project-journal/journal.md

 Alright, I have cookie-session going, just automatically setting a cookie for User 1 at the moment the landing page loads until I revisit login later.

+I need to revisit my first database query.
+For some reason the sessions/sittings table does not exist?
+Even though I can see it in psql?
+I'll have to check this out in the morning, we have to get to bed for the night.

 Next session plans:
+* Figure out what's up with the tables (users exists, sessions do not?)
 * Finish routes work
 * Prepare basic React components structure
 * Research JS/React animations libraries